Launch Your Online Business in Just 7 Days

 This is done by making sure that your headline is loaded with commonly searched keywords.

-Using a keyword research tool, such as Builderall, will help you identify the best keywords for your copy.
+Using a keyword research tool, such as SEMRush or Moz, will help you identify the best keywords for your copy.

-The company you are writing for may have a list of specific keywords that people use when searching for them online.
+The company you're writing for may have a list of specific keywords that people use when searching for them online.
 Try to incorporate these as well!

 You’ll also need to test these keywords to check that your intentions match the search intent of those keywords.

-To do this, type your keywords into the internet and check what kind of content comes up.
+To do this, type your keywords into Google and check what kind of content comes up.

 If the content matches yours, great!
 If it doesn’t, you may need to go back to the drawing board.